HAPPY DAYS

 “Those crisps for me?
 Just forget I asked.
 Doesn’t matter.”

-Joe picked his pint glass up and downed the remaining half pint in one go, seemingly to distract Jules from worrying about the question that he now wished he hadn’t asked.
+Joe picked his pint glass up and downed the remaining half pint of beer in one swallow.
+More silence.

 Jules gave his friend a sideways look.
 His behaviour had become increasingly erratic lately.
-He’d challenged him a couple of times about what was bothering him, but hadn’t received a meaningful response.
+He’d challenged Joe a couple of times about what was bothering him, but hadn’t received a meaningful response.
 Of course, Jules knew the answer anyway-you didn’t need to be Albert Einstein to work it out.
 Joe had been made redundant, his long-term girlfriend had kicked him into touch, and the football season had been cancelled.
-Stir in the recent dreadful weather and you had a perfect recipe for despair.
+Stir into the pot the recent dreadful weather and you had a perfect recipe for despair.
 No wonder his mate was depressed.

-Two pints and several shots later, Joe announced he was ‘off out for a bit.’
+Two pints and several vodka shots later, Joe announced he was ‘off out for a bit.’
 Jules looked at his watch.
-It was three o’clock in the afternoon already.
+It was three o’clock in the afternoon.

 “Same time tomorrow?” asked Jules.

-“Too bloody right, mate,” slurred Joe, topping and tailing his response with hysterical giggles.
+“Too bloody right, mate,” slurred Joe, topping and tailing his reply with hysterical giggles.

-“Chin up, Joe,” said Jules, gathering up his belongings from the table.
+“Chin up, Joe,” said Jules, gathering up his belongings.
 “Tomorrow, I can confidently predict, will be the day after today.”

 Joe furrowed his brow as he tried to process the statement.
 A final giggle worked its way out of his mouth before he stood up and made for the door.

-As he staggered away, Jules called after him.
+As he staggered out, Jules called after him.
 “You look after yourself, mate.
 Who’s going to drink with me if you’re not here?”

 Joe disappeared outside into the drizzly, foggy weather without responding.

-At two o’clock the next day, Jules was sitting at the usual table.
-Now he was feeling pretty down.
-He’d made the mistake of listening to the news over breakfast, hearing China had invaded Taiwan overnight, and the Americans were going mental.
-Jules had at least three orders from Temu still waiting to be despatched and suspected that he might have to find a different razor, golf ball marker and shampoo supplier as a result.
-Where was Joe?
-He’d already seen off two pints whilst waiting for his friend.
-He didn’t even have the distraction of watching the young face chewers, as he was the only person in the pub.
+At two o’clock the next day, Jules was sitting at their usual table.
+Now it was his turn to feel down.
+He’d made the mistake of listening to the news, hearing that China had launched an invasion of Taiwan during the night, and that the Americans were threatening a massive response.
+He had at least three orders from Temu still waiting to be despatched!
+Where was Joe anyway?
+He’d already seen off two pints whilst waiting for him.
+He didn’t even have the distraction of watching the young face chewers, as he was currently the only person in the pub.

 Jules tried calling Joe on his mobile again.
 Still no answer.
 He decided he would finish his drink and head over to Joe’s flat to check up on him.